What are the bars in Burt?

 Baptism

-We welcome into God’s family the following who were baptised recently: Anna Kate Doherty McLaughlin, Tooban, Burnfoot; and Fionn Hegarty, Clonblosk, Buncrana.
-May God Guide and Protect our Children Always.
+We welcome into God’s family the following child who was Baptised recently: Darragh Joseph Lynch, Crislaghmore, Burnfoot.
+May God Guide and Protect our Children Always

 Dementia Friendly Tea Dance